JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/python-arrhythmia-detection/Readme.md

 Requirements
 ====

 1. Python 3.6

-2. Numpy
+ i.
+Numpy

-3. Biosppy
+ ii.
+Biosppy

-4. Keras
+ iii.
+Keras

+ iv.
+Opencv_python

+ v.
+Cv2

 You may need to uninstall protobuf 3.7, if you had already installed protobuf 3.7 +.
 Instead, install protobuf 3.6.0 or 3.5.2.